One-push activation of any type of emergency initiates fast response and real-time collaboration with 9-1-1 and on-site personnel.

-Upon activation of one of the five emergency button types, a preset notification is sent to all necessary on-site staff or safety personnel.
-9-1-1 receives the same notification, plus additional details about the location of the incident, facility data and more.
-This aids first responders arriving on scene to determine next steps, such as the best access point for the emergency.
-And 9-1-1 can communicate back to those anxiously waiting on-site when the “All Clear” has been confirmed.
+Upon the press of any of the five emergency buttons, a preset notification is sent to all necessary on-site staff and safety personnel.
+That same notification is received by 9-1-1, plus additional details about the location of the incident, facility data, and more.
+This aids first responders before arriving on scene to determine next steps and greatest areas of need.
+Rave Panic Button works for app, landline and mobile activations for a true 9-1-1 integration, allowing 9-1-1 to communicate back when the “All Clear” has been confirmed.

 Rave Panic Button’s Staff Assist feature enables authorized employees to communicate with on-site groups or individuals without initiating an emergency call to 9-1-1.
 Internal groups and message templates are predetermined to enable fast communication and reduce the duration of disruptions.

 After the Rave Panic Button communicates an incident to 9-1-1 and on-site staff, immediate next steps can be put into place.
 9-1-1 can initiate check-ins with those on-site to see who’s injured and get their locations and the current status of the situation to better direct first responders arriving on scene.